jiwonhan1/Signal/README.md

 7. The user press and hold the location and reporting confirmation alert pops up.
 8. The address of the chosen area is provided.
 9. The user clicks `Ok` and navigates to a Form page.
-10. The user is able to fill out the form: name, description, signal strength(none, weak, okay, good) and carrier(AT&T, Tmobile, Verizon).
+10. The user is able to fill out the form: name, description, signal strength(none, weak, okay, good) and carrier(AT&T, Tmobile, Verizon) and hit the `Report` button.
 Location information(latitude and longitude) is automatically delivered to the server.
 11. User is able to see a new signal icon that was added by the user.

 ### ScreenShots